 Over the coming months, the Asian Media Initiative will compile a national map and directory of APPI media outlets.
 To be included in the directory, outlets must meet the following criteria:

 We would love to include your outlet!
-Please introduce yourself.
+Please send an email to email@example.com and introduce yourself.

 Needs Assessment and Sustainability Programming